 Glucose and your brain

 Your brain requires lots and lots of energy.
-In fact your brain uses 20% of your glucose deprived energy according to research.
-Tight regulation of glucose metabolism is critical for brain physiology and disturbed glucose metabolism in the brain underlies several disease affecting both the brain itself as well as the entire organism (PMID:23968694)
+In fact your brain uses 20% of your glucose derived energy according to research.
+Tight regulation of glucose metabolism is critical for brain physiology and disturbed glucose metabolism in the brain underlies several diseases affecting both the brain itself as well as the entire organism (PMID:23968694)

 How many of you have brain symptoms?
 How many of you have sugar problems?
 High or low sugar levels cause issues.
 Are you having computation issues?
 Feel like you can’t process that well?
 Brain fog?
 Memory issues?
 No attention span?
 Low motivation?
-Addition?
+Addiction?
 Depression?
 Anxiety?
 Sleep issues?
-Balance or muscat issues?
+Balance or muscular issues?

 Now that you have thought about all that how is your blood glucose balance?

 Are you diabetic or pre-diabetic?
 More sugar is not better!
 In fact excess sugar actually causes a lot of problems in your tiny blood vessels and increases inflammation.
 Both of which are not good for brain health.

 Do you skip meals and feel like you are prone to hypoglycaemia?
 Get Hangry?
 That isn’t good for your brain either.
 Do you get high sugar foods to increase blood glucose?

 Go for balance.
 Eat your plants, protein, fats and carbs as it fits your health.
 Thinking of going kept?
 Low carb?
 Pro-carb?
 Anything?
 Try to do it correctly and pay attention to your symptoms.
 You want to feel balanced not swinging from high toe low and back gain all the time.
 Your brain doesn’t like that. not every diet is suitable for every person, you need to find what works for your particular body.
 Interested in Keto & the brain?
 Check out my article on stimulating BDNF where I touch on this.
 Or read about blood glucose regulation in my previous post.